-Homework will be graded on a pass/fail basis and must be handed in by the deadline in-person, via D2L, or other type of tools like Google Forms.
+Homework must be submitted by the deadline in-person, via D2L, or other type of tools such as Google Forms.
 The extension of the deadlines is NOT allowed, unless you have a legitimate reason including a serious accident, illness, and so forth.

 For the course tasks in this section (excluding the quiz tasks mentioned right above), late submissions will be accepted up to 3 days and subjected to a 50% deduction.
 No submission will be accepted if more than 3 days have past and will result in a grade of zero, unless you have a legitimate reason including a serious accident, illness, and so forth.
 Note: If you need to submit after the due date, please email to your instructor to re-open the submission files since all files will be closed on the due date.